ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

     ![PVE Datacenter Firewall Alias bkpserver](images/g040/pve_dc_fw_alias_bkpserver.webp "PVE Datacenter Firewall Alias bkpserver")

-    See above how I named the alias `bkpserver_net0` after the VM is related to.
+    See above how the alias `bkpserver_net0` is named after the VM is related to.

 2. Browse to the `Firewall > IPSet` tab.
 There create a new ipset that only includes the `bkpserver_net0` alias created before: